Updated: Jun 30

 The Median Down Payment Is Now 13%

-“Contrary to popular belief, it is a myth that you’re required to put 20% down to purchase a home,” said Ashley Moore, community lending manager with Chase Home Lending.
+“Contrary to popular belief, it is a myth that you’re required to put a standard down payment of 20% on a home purchase,” said Ashley Moore, community lending manager with Chase Home Lending.
 “Some home loans may require far less of a down payment — between 3-5% — and the industry average is typically within 6 and 8%.
 According to the National Association of Realtors, the median down payment in 2022 is 13%.”

 However, as interest rates continue to rise, down payment amounts likely will, too.
 See more in these slideshow videos - The Home Buying Process and Tips for First Time Home Buyers.